Glanceable Weather, Always Visible

 Windy (Free – iPad, Android & Browser)

 Windy works in the browser (windy.com) or as a native app.
-Both run fine on older iPads and Android tablets.
-The browser version is actually better for an always-on display since it doesn’t need app updates — important when your tablet is too old for the latest app versions.
+For old iPads, use the browser – the native app now requires iOS 16.6 and won’t install on anything older.
+The browser version is actually better for an always-on display anyway, since it doesn’t need app updates and works on any tablet with a web browser.

 Overdrop (Free – Android)